Frequently Asked Questions

 It is important to get legal advice if you want to say something to the Yoorrook Justice Commission that could impact you or your legal rights.
 For example, if you want to share details of something you agreed to keep private, or if there is a current court case that involves things you’re not allowed to talk about publicly.

-Talking to a lawyer at Lotjpa Independent Legal Service is free and confidential.
+Talking to a lawyer at Lotjpa Independent Legal Service is free and confidential for First Peoples.
 The service is independent from the Commission.
-The Victorian Aboriginal Legal Service (VALS) and Victoria Legal Aid (VLA) run this service.
-To find out more about legal issues see the Lotjpa Independent Legal Service – Legal Help Fact Sheet.
+For more information, see the legal support FAQ.

 Yoorrook can arrange an interpreter if you want to share your story in your own language, including Indigenous languages and Auslan.